euros-cian/cian-open-protocol/README.md

 **Pioneered in Wales.
 Welsh first.
 Open to every language.**

-An open, language-neutral protocol for converting independently verified human-language activity into secure, compute-backed entitlements for autonomous AI agents.

 Cymraeg is more than a means of communication.
 It carries the history, culture and identity of Wales - a living Celtic language spoken every day in our homes, schools, communities, workplaces and institutions.
 It has survived for centuries because generation after generation has chosen not simply to preserve it, but to use it.